algolia/brefsearch/README.md

 > compression script on them before committing them to the repo.
 > I chose to extract high quality version of the images, even if Cloudinary will
 > resize and compress them later, to have a baseline with the highest possible
-> quality, in case I want to make Cloudinary less aggressive in its compression.
+> quality, in case I want to make Cloudinary less aggressive in its compression later.

 ### 9. Generate previews